Frequently Asked Questions

 Q. Who holds the HarvestLine accountable to biblical business ethics?

-It is sad, but true that Christians are often too gullible, too
+A. It is sad, but true that "OUR brethren" are often too gullible, too

 often taken in by the "Christian sounding" lingo of some business people.